 Impact on our service:

-The government has announced increasingly stringent controls on movement both across borders and within the country.
+In March, the Cypriot government announced increasingly stringent controls on movement both across borders and within the country.
 The borders are closed to all non-Cypriots.
-Within Cyprus, all non-essential businesses, shops and services have had to close.
-Everyone is under curfew from 9pm to 6am and only allowed out during the day for essential activities if they can get permission by text message
+Within Cyprus, all non-essential businesses, shops and services had to close including our Dignity Centre at the end of March.

-Fortunately, we have our two Managers and a very strong team of Centre Member volunteers who will ensure that we can continue supporting the other Members.
+The restrictions on movement have now begun to be eased and on 21 May we re-opened the Dignity Centre offering limited services.
+Fortunately, we have our two Managers and a very strong team of Centre Member volunteers who have ensured that we can continue supporting the other Members.